Cushing Academy: History

 Cushing Academy was founded in 1865 by Thomas Parkman Cushing, a Boston merchant.
 Upon his death, Thomas Parkman Cushing bequeathed money to establish Cushing Academy.
 Following a provision from his will, the money accumulated for ten years before a board of trustees applied for an act of incorporation.
 On May 15, 1865, the Great and General Court of Massachusetts granted a charter, and the Academy opened in 1875 on land formerly known as Bancroft Farm.
 Cushing opened in September 1875 with a coeducational student body: 66 boys and 56 girls.
 The first principal was Edwin Pierce.
 It was among the first coeducational boarding schools on the east coast.

 The alma mater, The Dear Old Cushing Days, was written by alumna Cora Coolidge, a distant relative of Calvin Coolidge.

 Cushing is located on a 162-acre campus that overlooks the town center of Ashburnham, which is about 62 miles from Boston.
 The campus occupies hills with a view of Mount Wachusett to the south and Mount Monadnock to the north.

 Though Cushing has never been affiliated with a religious denomination, early generations of students were required to submit reports of the services they attended once a week and attend services daily.
 The church attendance requirement was dropped entirely in 1970 at the appeal of the student body.

 A statue, the Schoolboy of 1850, honors both students and, more specifically, boys who fought in the Civil War.
 It was designed by Bela Pratt and was donated to Ashburnham by local businessman Ivers Whitney Adams in 1913.
 The statue is now located near the entrance to Cushing.
-In 2005, female students designed and created a schoolgirl statute.
+In 2005, female students designed and created a schoolgirl statue.